deathtothecorporation/plunder-docs/a-simple-cog/json.md

 ## Handling JSON requests

-We're going to look at some selections from the `sire/demo_mandelbrot_ui.sire` cog that you saw when you first installed Plunder on your system.
+We're going to look at some selections from the `sire/demo_mandelbrot_ui.sire` cog that you saw when you first installed Pallas on your system.

 ```sire
 :| json